maubanel/UE5-CPP-Overview/init/README.md

 ##### `Step 15.`\|`CPPOVR`| :large_blue_diamond: :small_orange_diamond:

 On the very first section where we looked at integers we could set them to a double.
-Using the `{}` you will get a narrowing conversion error again, telling you that data will be lost in the initilization.
+Using the `{}` you will get a narrowing conversion error again, telling you that data will be lost in the initialization.
+Comment the final line out so it compiles again.

 ![second narrowing conversion](images/narrowingError2.png)